Definition:

 Materiality = $100M *2% = $2M

-Note: Auditors’ Professional Judgement is a key consideration to determine the applicable percentage on the Materiality benchmark.
-Also, another key factor for Performance Materiality calculation is the industry in which the entity operates.
+Note: Auditors’ Professional Judgment is a key consideration when determining the applicable percentage on the Materiality benchmark.
+Another key factor for Performance Materiality calculation is the industry in which the entity operates.
 For instance, 2% of Net income is appropriate for the trading industry.
 However, 1% of Net income might be appropriate for the IT industry.
 So, there is no fixed formula to determine this percentage.
 It all depends on the factors mentioned above.

 The auditor determines that tolerable misstatements shall not exceed 20% of materiality.
-Tolerable misstatement is the monetary amount set by the auditor in such a way that it does not exceed the aggregate of actual misstatements.
+A tolerable misstatement is the auditor’s monetary amount that does not exceed the aggregate of actual misstatements.
 So, the Performance Materiality is 80% of materiality.

 Therefore, Performance materiality is $2M*80% = $1.6M